pacifics/PassDao/README.md

 - Pause: allows the smart contract creator to stop the presale without aborting the funding.

-- SetLimits: allows the smart contract creator to set the funding limits for all partners.
+- SetLimits: allows the smart contract creator to set the funding limits which allows to calculate the funding limits for all valid addresses.

 - SetFunding : sets the amounts to fund for each partner according to the presale amounts, the set limits and the funding amount of the approved Dao funding proposal.